A comprehensive resource for safe and responsible laser useHow to reduce incidents:

 5: Tax on consumer laser power?

-POSSIBLE FUTURE ACTION: Tax laser pointers and handheld lasers at a rate significant enough to discourage purchase by the general public, without making them unaffordable for persons who might need or want a laser for work or personal purposes.
+POSSIBLE FUTURE ACTION: Tax laser pointers and handheld lasers at a rate significant enough to discourage casual purchases by the general public, without making them unaffordable for persons who might need or want a laser for work or useful personal purposes.

 6: Ban sales of Class 4 consumer lasers?